 The Shillington Storm Drainage Improvement Project will reduce flooding and erosion in the project area.
 The project area covers about 480 acres and includes the following neighborhoods: Olde Georgetown, Quail Hollow IV and Seven Eagles.
 The project is roughly north of Smithfield Church Road, south of Sharon Road, east of Park Road and west of Sharon Acres Road.
 The watershed extends south of Gleneagles Road to McMullen Creek and includes the western half of the Quail Hollow Country Club.
 The Charlotte City Council awarded the construction contract for the Shillington Place Storm Drainage Improvement Project to Ferebee Corporation (Ferebee) and a notice-to-proceed was issued on May 7, 2012.
 A construction inspector has been assigned and will be on site daily to address any questions or concerns.
 Please note that efforts are taken to minimize disruption to nearby property owners and residents.

 Charlotte-Mecklenburg Storm Water Services (CMSWS) and its contractor, the Ferebee Corporation (Ferebee), continue with construction on the Shillington Storm Drainage Improvement Project.
-Ferebee has completed the channel enhancement and stabilization between Bar Harbor Lane and Prince George Road.
-This phase included a very extensive and detailed planting plan along the slopes of the bank, at the top of the channel bank, and outside the channel bank to help stabilize the channel.
-Construction continues with drainage culvert installation along Prince George Road, and near the intersection of Dumbarton Drive and Whistlestop Road.
-Coordination with private utility companies is ongoing for potential relocations necessary to complete construction in these areas.
-Coordination is also underway for Winged Bourne Road to relocate utilities needed for a drainage pipe across it.
+Ferebee has completed drainage culvert installation along Prince George Road and Whistlestop Road.
+Construction continues with drainage culvert installation along Dumbarton Drive.
+Coordination with private utility companies is ongoing for potential relocations necessary to complete construction under Winged Bourne Road.
 Weather permitting, asphalt milling & repaving from construction crossing Gleneagles Drive and along Greencastle Drive and Honors Court are expected to be complete in the next couple weeks.

 Residents will continue to see survey crews in the neighborhood to stake construction improvements and limits.
 These crews may need to enter upon your property for the purpose of surveying property lines and locating physical features.
 While State law authorizes entry on property to locate property lines and physical features, no buildings or structures will be entered or disturbed.
 Utility companies will also be on site in order to relocate conflicting utility lines prior to construction.